West Virginia Penitentiary: Decommissioning

-From 1899 to 1959, ninety-four men were executed at the prison.
-Hanging was the method of execution until 1949, with eighty-five men meeting that fate.
-The public could attend hangings, which were public until June 19, 1931.
-On that date, Frank Hyer was executed for murdering his wife.
-When the trap door beneath him was opened and his full weight settled into the noose, he was instantly decapitated.
-Following this event, attendance at hangings was by invitation only.
-The last man executed by hanging, Bud Peterson from Logan County, was buried in the prison's cemetery because his family refused to claim his body.

-Beginning in 1951, electrocution became the means of execution.
-The electric chair, nicknamed "Old Sparky", used by the prison was originally built by an inmate there, Paul Glenn.
-Nine men were electrocuted before the state prohibited capital punishment entirely in 1965.
-The last execution carried out in the state's electric chair was that of Elmer Bruner on April 3, 1959.
-The original chair is on display in the facility and is included in the official tour.

 Training

 After the prison closed its doors as a state institution, the Moundsville Economic Development Council obtained a 25-year lease on the complex.
-The facility is used for training law enforcement and corrections practitioners with regular mock-riot drills.
+The facility is now used for training law enforcement and corrects practitioners with regular mock-riot drills.
 To assist teams in the planning and execution of scenarios, the West Virginia High Technology Consortium Foundation commissioned The 3D Model of the West Virginia Penitentiary, an interactive 3D model of the penitentiary.
 It made the software available to the public prior to conducting the 2009 Mock Prison Riot.
 Some previous training programs for law enforcement officials that took place here, such as the National Corrections and Law Enforcement Training and Technology Center, are now discontinued.

-Tourism

-Tours are available for tourists wishing to see the prison.
-The Elizabethtown Festival is held every year to celebrate and remember historic Moundsville.
-A haunted attraction called the "Dungeon of Horrors" is also set up for the Halloween season.
-Paranormal groups and enthusiast travel guides consider Moundsville Prison to be one of the most haunted prisons in the United States, with ghost stories originating as early as the 1930s.
-Legends include claims that the prison occupies the site of a Native American burial ground, and alleged hauntings by spirits of dead inmates.

-Appearances in media
+Appearances in Media

-The prison has been featured in a variety of books, films, television shows, songs and video games.
+The prison has been featured in a variety of media such as books, films, television shows, songs and video games.

 Novels

 Moundsville native Davis Grubb has written a couple of novels with Moundsville as the setting, Fools' Parade (also known as Dynamite Man from Glory Jail) and The Night of the Hunter.
-The penitentiary was featured as a significant part of each plot.
+The penitentiary was featured as a significant part of each.